qi-yu/qi-yu.github.io/index.md

 <p style="margin-bottom:0.5cm;">I received a master's degree in Speech and Language Processing (2019, with a focus on NLP) and a master's degree
 in General Linguistics (2020, with a focus on formal semantics) from the University of Konstanz.</p>

-<p style="margin-bottom:0.5cm;"> Earlier, I did my bachelor's degree in Scandinavian Studies (Beijing Foreign Studies University & University of Southern Denmark).
+<p style="margin-bottom:0.5cm;"> Earlier, I did my bachelor's degree in Scandinavian Studies (Beijing Foreign Studies University, with a one-year exchange at the University of Southern Denmark).
 This study program was not desired by me at all; at that time, I was a huge fan of several rock/gothic bands from the German-speaking area and wished to study Germanistic linguistics.
-But in the higher education system at my country, especially contrasted with the German one where I currently reside, there is extremely limited freedom to choose what one wants to study; instead, it is much more crucial to play safe and secure a study place rather than following personal interests.
+But in the higher education system at my country, especially contrasted with the German one where I currently reside, there is extremely limited freedom to choose what one wants to study; instead, it is much more crucial to play safe and secure a study place - no matter what subject - rather than following personal interests.

 <p style="margin-bottom:0.5cm;"> But as time passed, I realized my interests in informatics.
 And my interests in German language still last until today.

 <h2 class="page-heading">RESEARCH INTERESTS</h2>
 <p>Broadly, I am passionate about applying <b>machine learning</b> and <b>statistical approaches</b> to explore large-scale datasets, with a particular focus on textual data.

-My interests include:
+Specifically, my interests include:
 <ul>
   <li>Explainable artificial intelligence (XAI) for large-scale text analyses in computational social science</li>
   <li>Statistical modelling and machine learning approaches for sparse design matrices or rare events</li>